whaakman/azure-docs.nl-nl/articles/azure-supportability/how-to-create-azure-support-request.md

-<properties
+---
-	 pageTitle="How to create an Azure support request | Microsoft Azure" description="How to create an Azure support request." services="Azure Supportability"
+title: How to create an Azure support request | Microsoft Docs
-	 documentationCenter=""
-	 authors="ganganarayanan"
-	 manager="scotthit"
-	 editor=""/>

-<tags
-	 ms.service="azure-supportability"
-	 ms.workload="na"
-	 ms.tgt_pltfrm="na"
-	 ms.devlang="na"
-	 ms.topic="article"
-	 ms.date="07/25/2016"
-	 ms.author="gangan"/>
+description: How to create an Azure support request.
+services: Azure Supportability
+documentationcenter: ''
+author: ganganarayanan
+manager: scotthit
+editor: ''

+ms.service: azure-supportability
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 07/25/2016
+ms.author: gangan

+---
 # How to create an Azure support request
 ## Summary
 Azure customers can create and manage support requests in the Azure portal, [https://portal.azure.com](https://portal.azure.com).
 Based on customer feedback, we’ve updated the support request experience to focus on three main goals:

-- **Streamlined**: Reduce clicks and blades to make the process of submitting a support request simple.
+* **Streamlined**: Reduce clicks and blades to make the process of submitting a support request simple.
-- **Integrated**: When you’re troubleshooting an issue with an Azure resource, it should be easy to open a support request for that resource without switching context.
+* **Integrated**: When you’re troubleshooting an issue with an Azure resource, it should be easy to open a support request for that resource without switching context.
-- **Efficient**: Gather the key information your support engineer will need to efficiently resolve your issue.
+* **Efficient**: Gather the key information your support engineer will need to efficiently resolve your issue.

 ## Getting started
 You can create a support request from the top navigation menu or directly from a resource blade.